Where to go on holiday in January

 January holidays in America

 This is a good time of year to grab some Florida sunshine.
 Stay in a luxury hotel in Miami, drive down the Keys or discover the best of the state on a two-week fly-drive.
-You’ll also find cheap deals in Orlando if theme parks are your thing.
+You’ll also find cheap deals in Orlando if you want to experience the world’s best theme parks.

-January is a great month to visit New York as hotel rates are low and the shops are full of sales bargains.
+January is a smart time of year to visit New York as hotel rates are low and the shops are full of sales bargains.
 You may also see a crisp dusting of snow.
 Stay at a stylish boutique hotel.
-Or head to Chicago for a chilly-but-fun short break.
+Or head to friendly Chicago for a chilly-but-fun short break.

 America has amazing skiing, particularly in Colorado and Wyoming where the snow is unusually dry, resulting in deep powder that stays fresh for days on end.
 Best resorts include good-value Breckenridge and, for a Wild West feel, Crested Butte.

-For a burst of winter sunshine, head to the desert – head to the bright lights of Las Vegas, experience the thrill of a helicopter tour over the Grand Canyon and overnight at the Grand Canyon Ranch Resort.
+For a burst of winter sunshine, head to the desert and take in the bright lights of Las Vegas.

 Caribbean holidays in January

 The Caribbean is one of the best holiday destinations in January, particularly if you love beaches: the weather is sublime and after the peak season of Christmas and New Year, prices are reasonable.
-We particularly like Barbados for glitzy restaurants and social buzz, and great hotels including the adult-only The House.
-In Antigua, check out the all-inclusive Verandah Resort & Spa.
+I particularly recommend Barbados if you like glitzy restaurants and social buzz.
+Best hotels include the adult-only The House.
+If you want a pure beach experience, check out Anguilla.

-The Cayman Islands, Tobago and Jamaica all combine great beaches with interesting things to do.
-The Caymans are particularly good for diving.
-Jamaica has lots of cultural and natural sights, while Tobago has a lovely small-town laid back atmosphere.
-Grenada is a wonderful, under-rated island: we like the Calabash Hotel and Laluna.
+The Cayman Islands, Tobago and Jamaica all offer interesting things to do, as well as stunning beaches.
+The Cayman Islands are particularly good for diving.
+Jamaica has an abundance of cultural and natural sights, while Tobago has a lovely small-town laid back atmosphere.
+Grenada is also charming, under-rated island: I like the Calabash Hotel and Laluna.

-St Lucia is a gorgeous, friendly island that combines lush countryside, volcanic peaks and charming fishing villages with world-class hotels.
-We particularly like Smugglers Cove Resort & Spa, and the couples-only Rendezvous.
+St Lucia is one of the most scenic – and friendly islands of the Caribbean, with lush countryside, volcanic peaks and charming fishing villages.
+Best hotels include Smugglers Cove Resort & Spa and the couples-only Rendezvous.